-House Bill No. introduced by N. Nicol aims to revise insurance laws in Montana, specifically focusing on competitive markets within the workers' compensation sector.
+House Bill No. introduced by N. Nicol aims to revise insurance laws in Montana to enhance competition in the workers' compensation market.
 The bill amends Section 33-16-1020 of the Montana Code Annotated (MCA) to include workers' compensation plans among those that the state auditor must consider when assessing market concentration.
-Notably, it includes Plan No. 3, the state fund, in the evaluation of competitive markets.
-The bill establishes that a competitive market is presumed to exist unless the commissioner determines otherwise after a hearing, and it introduces annual measurements of market concentration using the Herfindahl-Hirschman index.
+Specifically, it includes Plan No. 3, the state fund, in the evaluation of competitive markets.
+The bill establishes that a competitive market is presumed to exist unless the commissioner determines otherwise after a hearing, and it introduces annual measurements of market concentration using the Herfindahl-Hirschman index for both Plan No. 2 and Plan No. 3.

-Additionally, the bill outlines corrective measures that the commissioner may implement if a competitive market is found to be lacking.
-These measures include promoting new insurers, limiting large mergers, enhancing consumer education, and regulating premium writings by producer agencies to prevent monopolistic practices.
-The commissioner is also empowered to take further actions beyond the specified measures to improve market concentration.
-Overall, the bill seeks to ensure a fair and competitive insurance market for workers' compensation in Montana.
+Additionally, the bill outlines corrective measures that the commissioner can implement if a lack of competition is confirmed, such as promoting new insurers, limiting large mergers, and enhancing consumer education regarding insurance options.
+It also allows for the prohibition or limitation of premium writings by producer agencies to monopoly carriers until competition is restored.
+The commissioner is required to notify all stakeholders involved in workers' compensation in the state upon taking action to improve market concentration.
+Overall, the bill seeks to ensure a more competitive insurance market for workers' compensation in Montana.

 HB0727_1(1): 33-16-1020